-- 1. Use district funds, services, supplies or equipment to urge the passage or defeat of any ballot measure or candidate, including any candidate for election to the Governing Board (Education Code 7054) - 2.
-During working hours and on district property, solicit or receive any political funds or contributions to promote the passage or defeat of a ballot measure that would affect the rate of pay, hours of work, retirement, civil service or other working conditions (Education Code 7056) - 3.
-During working hours and on district property, solicit or receive any political funds or contributions to promote the passage or defeat of other types of ballot measures - 4.
-Use district time to urge the passage or defeat of any ballot measure or candidate - 5.
-Use district equipment for the preparation or reproduction of political campaign materials, even if the district is reimbursed - 6.
-Post or distribute political campaign materials on district property - 7.
-Disseminate political campaign materials through the district's mail service, e-mail or staff mailboxes - 8.
-Use students to write, address or distribute political campaign materials - 9.
-Present viewpoints on particular candidates or ballot measures in the classroom without giving equal time to the presentation of opposing views - 10.
-Wear buttons or articles of clothing that express political opinions on ballot measures or candidates during instructional time
+- 1. Use district funds, services, supplies, equipment, work hours, or other public resources to urge the support or defeat of any ballot measure or candidate, including any candidate for election to the Governing Board (Education Code 7054, 7056; Government Code 8314) - 2.
+Use the district's seal in any campaign literature or mass mailing with the intent to deceive voters, including, but not limited to, the use of a reproduction or facsimile of the seal in a manner that creates a misleading, erroneous, or false impression that the document is authorized by the Board, a Board member, or the district (Elections Code 18304) - 3.
+During working hours, solicit or receive any political funds or contributions to promote the passage or defeat of a ballot measure that would affect the rate of pay, hours of work, retirement, civil service or other working conditions (Education Code 7056) - 4.
+During working hours, solicit or receive any political funds or contributions to promote the passage or defeat of other types of ballot measures - 5.
+Use district equipment for the preparation or reproduction of political campaign materials - 6.
+Post or distribute political campaign materials in classrooms, through distance learning platforms, or on district property